artsy/ezel/README.md

 ## Introduction

-Easel makes it easy to start building flexible & modular Backbone apps that can run in the browser and on the server using [node.js](http://nodejs.org/).
+Easel makes it easy to start building modular Backbone apps that can run in the browser and on the server using [node.js](http://nodejs.org/).
 Built on popular libraries like [Express](http://expressjs.com/), [Backbone](http://backbonejs.org/), and [Browserify](http://browserify.org/), Easel isn't a framework of it's own, but rather a boilerplate of libraries and patterns that can be leveraged or abandoned as needed.

 ## Getting Started